qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can define the text style in the :guilabel:`Text` menu (see Figure_labels_1_ ).
 A new function is the :guilabel:`Type case` option where you can influence the text rendering.
 You have the possibility to render the text 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
-Also, a new function in QGIS 2.0.0 is the use of blend modes (see blend_modes_).
+Also, a new function in |qg| 2.0 is the use of blend modes (see blend_modes_).

 In the :guilabel:`Formatting` menu you can define a character for a line break in the labels with the wrap label on character function.
 Use the |checkbox| :guilabel:`Formatted numbers` option to format the numbers in an attribute table.
 Here decimal places are inserted.
 If you enable this option three decimal places ist set by default.

 To create a buffer just activate |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
-Also, a new function in QGIS 2.0.0 is the user of blend modes (see blend_modes_).
+Also, a new function in |qg| 2.0 is the user of blend modes (see blend_modes_).
 ..
 FIXME: more information necessary
 Use the |checkbox| :guilabel:`Color buffer fill` checkbox to ...

 In the :guilabel:`Background` menu you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
 Use :guilabel:`Size type` to insert an additional 'Buffer' into your background.
 The buffer size one is set by default here.
 The background then consists of the buffer plus the background in :guilabel:`Size X` and :guilabel:`Size Y`.
 You can set a :guilabel:`Rotation` where you can choose between 'Sync with label', 'Offset of label' and 'Fixed'.
 Using 'Offset of label' and 'Fixed' you can rotate the background.
 Define an :guilabel:`Offset X,Y` with X and Y values and the background will be shifted.
 When applying :guilabel:`Radius X,Y` the background gets rounded corners.
 Again, it is possible to mix the background with the underlying layers in the map canvas using the :guilabel:`Blend mode` (see blend_modes_).

 Use the :guilabel:`Shadow` menu for a user-defined :guilabel:`Drop shadow`.
 The drawing of the background is very variable.
 Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
 The :guilabel:`Offset` angle depends on the orientation of the label.
 If you choose the |checkbox| :guilabel:`Use global shadow` checkbox then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
 Influence the appearance of the shadow with the :guilabel:`Blur radius`.
 The higher the number, the softer the shadows.
 ..
 FIXME: more information necessary
 Using the |checkbox| :guilabel:`Blur only alpha pixels` checkbox the shadow will ...
 The appearance of the drop shadow can also be altered by choosing a blend mode (see blend_modes_).

 Choose the :guilabel:`Placement` menu for the label placement and the labeling priority.
 Using the
 |radiobuttonon| :guilabel:`Offset from point` setting you now have the possibility to use :guilabel:`Quadrants`
 to place your label.
 Additionally you can alter the angle of the label placement with the :guilabel:`Rotation` setting.
 Thus, a placement in a certain quadrant with a certain rotation is possible.

 .. index:: Colliding_labels

 In the :guilabel:`Rendering` menu you can define label and feature options.
 In the :guilabel:`Label options` you find the scale-based visibility setting now.
-You can prevent QGIS from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
+You can prevent |qg| from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
 In the :guilabel:`Feature options` you can define if every part of a multipart feature is to be labeled.
-In QGIS 2.0.0 now it's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.
+In |qg| 2.0 now it's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.